-Research Supports Chiropractic Helps With Neck Pain and Headaches
+Research Proves Chiropractic Helps With Neck Pain and Headaches

-Past scientific studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.
+Earlier studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.

-We Can Help People Find Relief From Neck Pain and Headaches
+We Can Help Patients Find Comfort From Neck Pain and Headaches

 Varatharajan S, Ferguson B, Chrobak K, et al. Are non-invasive interventions effective for the management of headaches associated with neck pain?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration.
 European Spine Journal 2016; February 6:1-29.